Savings accounts

 If you want to move your ISA to another provider, you’ll need to complete a transfer form.
 You shouldn’t close the account with the original provider without doing this, as you won’t be able to reinvest that part of your tax-free allowance again.

-I’ve already got a savings account.
+I already have a savings account.
 How often should I review it to see if it’s still right for me?

-You should make sure on a regular basis that your money is still in the best account.
-Interest rates can change, new accounts and even new banks become available, and your own personal circumstances may change too.
+It’s a good idea to regularly compare the market to make sure your money is still in the best savings account for you.
+Interest rates can change, new accounts and even new banks become available, and your own personal circumstances might change, too.

 Like this?